 Unfortunately, I can recall several occasions in the past when I have become suspicious of Christians.

 The root of suspicion is suspect.
-Its definition is “to believe to be guilty, false, counterfeit, undesirable, defective, bad, etc. with little or no proof.”
+Its definition is “to believe to be guilty, false, counterfeit, undesirable, defective, bad, etc. with little proof.”
 Proof is the key word here.
 Suspicion is based in some aspect of evidence or at least bits of apparent truth that could very well come together as proof.

 That’s different than what we see here in this passage.
 This seems to be mere cynicism.
 To be cynical is simply to “distrust the motives of others.”
 It’s non-direct and non-specific.
 Where suspicion is a reasonable assumption that something’s wrong in an another individual, cynicism is a reflection of something wrong in the “assumer.”
 In this passage, cynicism in Hanun’s leadership is spread to him like a contagion with no basis in reason or evidence.
 The result is the humiliation of David’s men who came in truth and kindness and then the response of David which is tragic for Hanun and his people.
 The devil certainly had his way in cynicism.